jcuenod/parabible-data-pipeline/gk-byz-pipe/README.md

 These sets of files appear to be in different (custom) formats and will need to be separately processed.
 Note, especially, the fact that "**Byzantine variants**" are noted.

+Latest update is that they have utf8 csv files in https://github.com/byztxt/byzantine-majority-text/tree/master/csv-unicode

+Check the with-variants data.
+Looks like it has good stuff!